The Major (63)

 Electives may be chosen to bring the total number of semester hours to 120.
 At least three of these elective hours must be from upper division courses.
 Students should talk to their advisors to determine most suitable courses for them.

 Computer Science Honors Designation

 A student will earn the designation “with Honors in Computer Science” upon graduation having complied with the following requirements:

 - Be admitted into the Computer Science Honors Program by the Department upon formal request for consideration by the student;

-- Have a cumulative GPA of at least 3.0 and a GPA of at least 3.60 in Computer Science (COMP) courses satisfying degree requirements;
+- Have an inclusive GPA of at least 3.0 and a cumulative GPA of at least 3.60 in Computer Science (COMP) courses satisfying degree requirements;

 - Complete fifteen (15) credit hours in courses designated “Honors” in the the Computer Science program and satisfying degree requirements;

 - Take honors sections of both COMP 1900 and COMP 2150 (core sequence);